 Sharing good food and wine with someone you love is perfection. – Jean-Andre Charial

-The foundation for today’s lunch was simple; it was cold out and I longed for comfort food.
-Everyone has their own mental picture of what that entails, for me, it is anything Provencal.
-What I love about southern French cooking is that it is very approachable, unpretentious and rustic yet at the same time diverse and alluring.
-A food deeply rooted in a regionality carved out by conquest, invasion and geography.
-Yet at the same moment, it is an artist’s palette of beautiful colors, textures and sensuous flavors. …
+The inspiration for today’s lunch in Provence was simple; it was cold out and I longed for comfort food.
+Everyone has their own mental picture of what that might entail, but for me, it is anything Provencal.
+What I love so much about Southern French cooking is that it is very approachable, unpretentious and rustic yet at the same time diverse and alluring.
+A food deeply rooted in its regionality which was carved out by conquest, invasion, and geography.
+It’s an artist’s palette of beautiful colors and textures, invoking a sensuous and communal dining experience….

 A recipe is rather like a piece of music.
 Although the notes may be read and reproduced faithfully the result can still be crude, mechanical or just uninteresting.
 Roger Verge